 “Obviously, there’s something that draws these people out here,” one of the troopers, who wished to remain anonymous, said.
 “It’s some kind of internal thing within them that makes them go out to that bus.
 I don’t know what it is.
 I don’t understand.
 What would possess a person to follow in the tracks of someone who died because he was unprepared?”

 The steady stream of trekkers hoping to attempt the same journey that got a young man killed has sparked much criticism over the perceived romanticism of McCandless attempt to live in the wild without adequate preparations.

-In The Beautification of Chris McCandless, Alaska-Dispatch writer Craig Medred blames the continued injuries and deaths on the Stampede Trail on the public’s worship of the McCandless myth.
+In The Beatification of Chris McCandless, Alaska-Dispatch writer Craig Medred blames the continued injuries and deaths on the Stampede Trail on the public’s worship of the McCandless myth.

 “Thanks to the magic of words, the poacher Chris McCandless was transformed in his afterlife into some sort of poor, admirable romantic soul lost in the wilds of Alaska, and now appears on the verge of becoming some sort of beloved vampire,” Medred wrote.
 He also ridiculed the empty soul-searching attempts by the McCandless disciples.